 Compensation Levels Should be Market Competitive.
 To encourage building long-term shareholder value and the attraction and retention of executive talent, at least once each year the O&C Committee reviews market compensation survey data compiled and prepared by management and their executive compensation consultant, which is also reviewed by the O&C Committee's compensation consultant, to evaluate how and whether our executive compensation program is market competitive.
-The survey data used by the O&C Committee is gathered from two key sources: (i) information for comparable executive positions within the HPPG, as identified above; and (ii) information from a broad group of durable goods manufacturing companies using Hewitt Associates' Total Compensation Measurement survey (the "Hewitt Survey"), which we sometimes refer to as the broad or broader market.
+The survey data used by the O&C Committee is gathered from two key sources: (i) information for comparable executive positions within the HPPG, as identified above; and (ii) information from the manufacturing industry portion of the Hewitt Associates' Total Compensation Measurement survey (the "Hewitt Survey"), which we sometimes refer to as the broad or broader market.
+Data from the Hewitt Survey is scoped based on revenue using an equally weighted blend of companies with revenues of \$2.5-5 billion and \$5-\$10 billion (when available).
 The O&C Committee recognizes that potential candidates for executive positions, as well as market opportunities for our current executives, are not necessarily limited to companies in our industry sectors.
 As such, the O&C Committee does not limit its market analysis to only the organizations in our HPPG.